 Full advisor dossier with five signature questions per advisor is available after access is granted.

 Assume this hire fails at month 14.
-The sequence looks like this: a strong first quarter on momentum you already built, a dry Q3 as existing pipeline converts without new pipeline forming, an awkward board conversation in October, and a quiet departure that costs you eight months of productivity.
-The failure is not the VP — it is that you did not have a documented ICP, a repeatable qualification framework, or deal velocity data before you handed someone a quota.
+The sequence looks like this: a strong first quarter on momentum you already built, a dry Q3 as existing pipeline converts without new pipeline forming, an awkward board conversation in October, a quiet departure that costs you eight months of productivity.
+The failure is not the VP.
+The failure is that you did not have a documented ICP, a repeatable qualification framework, or deal velocity data before you handed someone a quota.

-The executive answers this question.
+The executive answers.
 The board documents whatever they decide.

 The Bet